 Sarah Blumenthal joined Ropes & Gray in 2011 and practices as part of the firm’s health care group.
 Sarah provides regulatory, transactional and compliance advice to clients throughout the health care industry, including hospitals and health systems; universities and medical schools; managed care organizations; physician and provider networks; and pharmaceutical, biologic and medical device companies.
 Sarah advises clients on a variety of matters including corporate structure and governance, joint ventures, university-hospital relationships, privacy and data security, government enforcement, and government and third-party payment.

 - Academic Medical Centers.
-Counsels universities, medical schools, hospitals and faculty practice plans on matters unique to academic medical centers including university/medical school and hospital affiliations, governance and corporate matters, accreditation (including university accreditation, medical school accreditation, and graduate medical education accreditation), and faculty relationships.
+Counsels universities, medical schools, hospitals and faculty practice plans on matters unique to academic medical centers, including university/medical school and hospital affiliations, governance and corporate matters, accreditation (including university accreditation, medical school accreditation, and graduate medical education accreditation), and faculty relationships.

-- Co-Author, “Inside the HHS Guidance on Ransomware,” Law360 (July 29, 2016)
+- Co-author, “Inside the HHS Guidance on Ransomware,” Law360 (July 29, 2016)

-- Co-Author, "Implications of the Federal Physician Payments Sunshine Act for Clinical Research," Bloomberg BNA Medical Research Law & Policy Report (November 21, 2012)
+- Co-author, "Implications of the Federal Physician Payments Sunshine Act for Clinical Research," Bloomberg BNA Medical Research Law & Policy Report (November 21, 2012)

 - Panelist, “Value-Based Care 2.0: What Lies Ahead?”
 Ropes & Gray’s health care group virtual conference (June 22—23, 2022)